Hellmouth: History

-The oldest example of an animal Hellmouth known to Meyer Schapiro was an ivory carving of c.
-800 in the Victoria and Albert Museum, and he says most examples before the 12th century are English.
-Many show the Harrowing of Hell, which appealed to Anglo-Saxon taste, as a successful military raid by Christ.
-Schapiro speculates that the image may have drawn from the pagan myth of the Crack of Doom, with the mouth that of the wolf-monster Fenrir, slain by Vidar, who is used as a symbol of Christ on the Gosforth Cross and other pieces of Anglo-Scandinavian art.
-In the assimilation of Christianised Viking populations in northern England, the Church was surprisingly ready to allow the association of pagan mythological images with Christian ones, in hogback grave markers for example.
+According to art historian Meyer Schapiro, the oldest example of an animal-like hellmouth appears on an ivory carving of ca. 800 in the Victoria and Albert Museum.
+Schapiro notes most examples before the 12th century are English with many showing the Harrowing of Hell, which appealed to Anglo-Saxon taste, as a successful military raid by Christ.
+Schapiro has speculated that the subject may have drawn from the pagan myth of the Crack of Doom, with the mouth that of the wolf-monster Fenrir, slain by Vidar, who is used as a symbol of Christ on the Gosforth Cross and other pieces of Anglo-Scandinavian art.
+In the assimilation of Christianised Viking populations in northern England, pagan mythological imagery merged Christian ones, in hogback grave markers for example.

-Satan swallowing the damned
+Satan himself is often shown sitting in Hell eating the damned.
+According to G. D. Schmidt this is a separate image, and a hellmouth should not be considered to be the mouth of Satan, although Hofmann is inclined to disagree with this.

 In the Anglo-Saxon Vercelli Homilies (4:46–48) Satan is likened to a dragon swallowing the damned:

-Association with Leviathan

 The whale-monster Leviathan (translated from Hebrew, Job 41:1, "wreathed animal") has been equated with this description, although this is hard to confirm in the earliest appearances.
 However, in The Whale, an Old English poem from the Exeter Book, the mouth of Hell is compared to a whale's mouth:

 The whale has another trick: when he is hungry, he opens his mouth and a sweet smell comes out.
 The fish are tricked by the smell and they enter into his mouth.
 Suddenly the whale's jaws close.

 Likewise, any man who lets himself be tricked by a sweet smell and led to sin will go into hell, opened by the devil—if he has followed the pleasures of the body and not those of the spirit.
 When the devil has brought them to hell, he clashes together the jaws, the gates of hell.
 No one can get out from them, just as no fish can escape from the mouth of the whale.

-Association with Cerberus

-Later in the Middle Ages, the classical Cerberus also became associated with the image, although it is hardly likely that the Anglo-Saxons had him in mind.
+Later in the Middle Ages, the classical Cerberus also became associated with the image.